Turfjs/turf/README.md

 **In browser:**

 Download the [minified file](https://raw.github.com/morganherlocker/turf/master/turf.min.js), and include it in a script tag.
-This will expose a global variable named "turf".
+This will expose a global variable named `turf`.

 ```html
 <script src="turf.min.js" charset="utf-8"></script>
 ```

+You can create light-weight turf builds with only the functions you need using the [turfjs-builder UI](https://turfjs-builder.herokuapp.com/) or using browserify as described below.

 **Browserify:**